top of page

 "We went from a dusty bin in the closet to a curated archive we can actually flip through on the couch.
 We can see her little handprints evolve into complex sketches.
 It's no longer a burden of 'stuff' to be managed; it's a story to be told."

-"It is such an awesome way to store and view your child's artwork and minimize mess and clutter.
+"It is such an awesome way to store and view your child's artwork and minimize mess and clutter."

-"We love paging through our Artkive book together and showing it to all our friends and family members."
+Kimberly's kids went straight for it: "The books came back amazing!
+The kids love it, and I do too!"
+Rachael's family made it a whole event: "We love paging through our Artkive book together and showing it to all our friends and family members."

 bottom of page